flyteorg/flytesnacks/docs/index.md

 As we can see in the code snippet above, we defined three tasks as Python
 functions: `get_data`, `process_data`, and `train_model`.

-In Flyte, **tasks** are the most basic unit of compute and serve as the building blocks 🧱 for more complex applications.
-A task is a function that takes some inputs and produces an output.
+In Flyte, **tasks** are the most basic "unit of compute" (per Kubernetes jargon) and serve as the building blocks 🧱 for more complex applications.
+At its core, a task is simply a function: it takes inputs and produces and output.
 We can use these tasks to define a simple model training workflow:

 ```{code-cell} python
 @workflow